 9. Phone Etiquette

-It is feasible to score the quality of an agent’s manners during a call using call centre KPIs.
+It is feasible to score the quality of an agent’s manners during a call using call center KPIs.
 This KPI is made up of a variety of elements (some of which are weighted) that are evaluated by a quality management (QM) or quality assurance (QA) monitor who is listening in on the conversation.
 Essentially, the greater the agent’s score, the more elements that can be ticked off.
 Phone etiquette includes greeting customers by name, speaking in a calm, clear tone, and repeating the caller’s issue to ensure that all parties understand.

 10. Compliance with Procedures